 Luke Beardon, in his wonderful book Autism and Asperger Syndrome in Adults, talks about the model autism + environment = outcome.
 An autistic person in a chaotic environment filled with sensory or social triggers may quickly find themselves heading for a meltdown or shutdown.
 Meanwhile, that same individual might thrive in an environment that doesn’t trigger a stress response.
 The participants described their needs for natural spaces, creative spaces, time alone and other spaces where they could be themselves without masking.

-Over the coming weeks we hope to publish contributor stories about what health and wellbeing benefits they get from the places they like to spend time in.
+We have published several contributor stories about the health and wellbeing benefits people get from the places they like to spend time in.
+We would like that list to keep growing!
 Do you have somewhere in nature you return to time and time again?
 Do you have your home set up as a sensory haven?
 Or have you created outdoor spaces where you can escape from sensory and social demands?
 We’d also like to know what helpful routines people have developed and what people get up to when they have that precious time alone.
 If you would like to be a contributor for this community please get in touch!